StackVista/stackstate-docs/setup/agent/kubernetes-openshift.md

 ### Air gapped install

-If StackState Agent will run in an environment that doesn't have a direct connection to the Internet, the images required to install the StackState Agent, Cluster Agent, Checks Agent and kube-state-metrics can be downloaded and stored in a local system or image registry.
+If StackState Agent will run in an environment that doesn't have a direct connection to the Internet, you can download the images required to install the StackState Agent, Cluster Agent, Checks Agent and kube-state-metrics and store them in a local system or image registry.

 1. Internet connection required:
    1. Download or clone the StackState Helm charts repo from GitHub: [https://github.com/StackVista/helm-charts](https://github.com/StackVista/helm-charts)